-Also in this connection it should be mentioned that much useful work has been done by professor Frank von Hippel of Princeton University and by others, towards the eventual total elimination of the use of HEU from non-weapon activities worldwide, namely from all research reactors and from all the reactors used for naval propulsion (icebreakers and submarines).
-Indeed technological developments -including in particular the development of much more compact LEU fuel elements -make such a development possible.
-Clearly the eventual, complete phasing out of HEU from all human activities will be a must for the survival of our civilization, that is incompatible with the availability of a material allowing to a small group of individuals the capability to destroy a city.
-But let me emphasize that the total elimination of weapon-grade HEU does by no means entail a renunciation to peaceful nuclear activities, including the utilization of nuclear energy to produce electricity, a task which does not require any use of HEU.
+Let me also mention that much useful work has been done by professor Frank von Hippel of Princeton University and by others, towards the eventual total elimination of the use of HEU from non-weapon activities worldwide, namely from all research reactors and from all the reactors used for naval propulsion (icebreakers and submarines).
+Clearly this will eventually be a must for the survival of our civilization, that is incompatible with the availability of a material allowing to a small group of individuals the capability to destroy a city.
+But let me emphasize that the total elimination of weapon-grade HEU does by no means entail a total renunciation to peaceful nuclear activities, including the industrial use of nuclear energy, which does not require the use of HEU.

 Finally let me note that more attention has been and is devoted, rather than to the elimination of HEU, to the elimination of Plutonium, the (only) other material suitable for the construction of a nuclear explosive device.
 This is due to certain industrial and commercial interests which stand to gain (especially in Europe) from investments made in this direction rather than towards the elimination of HEU, and as well because this problem is technically more challenging (hence intellectually more interesting) than the elimination of HEU.
-But this misplaced focus is unfortunate, not only because there is still more HEU around than Plutonium, but especially because it is so much more difficult to build a nuclear explosive device with Plutonium than with HEU that the likelihood that a Plutonium device be manufactured by a sub-state terrorist commando is moot. ("Most people seem unaware that if separated U-235 is at hand it's a trivial job to set off a nuclear explosion, whereas if only plutonium is available, making it explode is the most difficult technical job I know".
+But this misplaced focus is unfortunate, not only because there is now more HEU around than Plutonium, but especially because it is so much more difficult to build a nuclear explosive device with Plutonium than with HEU that the likelihood that a Plutonium device be manufactured by a sub-state terrorist commando is moot. ("Most people seem unaware that if separated U-235 is at hand it's a trivial job to set off a nuclear explosion, whereas if only plutonium is available, making it explode is the most difficult technical job I know".
 Luis W. Alvarez, key physicist in the Manhattan project, and subsequently Nobel laureate in physics, in his memoirs published in 1987, one year before his death).